ehannell/INFO664-01-Final-Project/README.md

 **Project Recreation Instructions:**

 PROJECT MAP - Follow the steps below to recreate the project map.
-1. Download AB_NYC_2019.csv, final_project_code.py and final_project_bar_chart.py from the Github repository: https://github.com/ehannell/INFO664-01-Final-Project.
+1. Download AB_NYC_2019.csv, final_project_code.py and final_project_bar_chart.py from the [Github repository](https://github.com/ehannell/INFO664-01-Final-Project).
 Disregard the planned_construction_11-25-19.csv.
 This file contains the planned construction in New York City.
 However, the code will automatically collect this CSV file, given that you are connected to the Internet.
 2. Open final_project_code.py and change the file directory on row 13 to correspond to the location where you put the AB_NYC_2019.csv file.
 3. Change the file directory on row 70 to correspond to the local directory of your computer where you are hosting the other project files, the generated CSV-file is used for creating the bar chart (instructions to follow below).
 4. Run the script